Big Green Egg Jerk Chicken Recipe

 What you need to know before you start:

-This particular recipe serves two adults and two kids.
+This recipe serves two adults and two kids.
 Add more chicken if needed.

-Prep time is about 30-45 minutes.
+Prep time is about 30 to 45 minutes.
 Blending is fun.

-Cook time is approx. one hour on Big Green Egg + 10 minutes of rest.
+Cook time is approximately one hour on the Big Green Egg plus 10 minutes of rest.

 big green egg jerk chicken